vkmrishad/bigga/README.md

 # bigga

-## A generic Docker Compose / kunernetes file to deploy python apps
+A generic Docker Compose / kunernetes file to deploy python apps.

+This setup contains everything you need to get started with a production-grade container deployment

 ### Featuring: